tluper94/React-Gallery/README.md

 -size - can be any css size

--inside - tru -- if true dots are on the inside of container else on the outside
+-inside - true -- if true dots are on the inside of container else on the outside

 Example:
 ```jsx